SiobhanSheehan/MisoSoup/readme.md

  - rotated Miso 90 degrees in the CSS file
  - changed up the contact file added a submit button
  - was able to fix the plaid at the top of the contact file but not the bottom in css
+ - add javascript file to project that has function submit button.
+"Thank you for your contact information"